OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 * From Slurm_ 23.11 the ``--with mysql`` option has been removed, see the NEWS_ file.
   The default behavior now is to always require one of the sql development libraries.

+**Recommendation:**
 In our setup we build packages with these options::

-  rpmbuild -ta slurm-25.11.4.tar.bz2 --with slurmrestd --with freeipmi --with pmix
+  rpmbuild -ta slurm-25.11.4.tar.bz2 --with slurmrestd --with freeipmi --with pmix      # EL8 rpmbuild -ta slurm-25.11.4.tar.bz2 --with slurmrestd --with freeipmi --with pmix --with yaml  # EL9

 The RPM packages will typically be found in ``$HOME/rpmbuild/RPMS/x86_64/`` and should be installed on all relevant nodes.